kberna/kberna.github.io/_posts/2021-06-15-3d-Deformation.md

 Challenges - “Intuitive deformation” how to? global change + local detail preservation

-1 - Traditional Shape Deformation - Deforming objects by preserving geometric details is a challenging task.
-There are broadly three main approaches for traditional shape deformation: surface deformation, space deformation, and skeleton skinning.
-Surface deformation methods move the control points on the surface of the mesh by constraining surrounding vertices to move naturally towards deformation to preserve the local surface geometry for a given vertex position.  (i.e., preserving mean curvature).
+Traditional Shape Deformation - three main approaches for traditional shape deformation: surface deformation, space deformation, and skeleton skinning.

+1 - Surface deformation -  methods move the control points on the surface of the mesh by constraining surrounding vertices to move naturally towards deformation to preserve the local surface geometry for a given vertex position.  (i.e., preserving mean curvature).
 Those methods benefit from regularization methods such as Laplacian \cite{sorkine2004laplacian, sorkine2005laplacian} or ARAP  \cite{sorkine2007rigid}.

-Unlike moving the vertices directly on the mesh, space deformation (a.k.a free-form deformation, cage-based) encloses the object within a cage.
+2 - Space deformation - Unlike moving the vertices directly on the mesh, space deformation (a.k.a free-form deformation, cage-based) encloses the object within a cage.
 When the control points of the cage are deformed, the object deformed as well.
 Cage coordinates can be calculated in different ways such as barycentric coordinates, mean value coordinates \cite{ju2005mean}, harmonic coordinates \cite{joshi2007harmonic}, or green coordinates \cite{lipman2008green}.

-In skeleton skinning, deformation is rigidly (e.g., rotation, translation) defined on the first bones assuming that many objects have bones inside \cite{lewis2000pose, kavan2014direct}.
+3 - In skeleton skinning, deformation is rigidly (e.g., rotation, translation) defined on the first bones assuming that many objects have bones inside \cite{lewis2000pose, kavan2014direct}.
 Then the surface of the body deforms according to the bone.
 Similar to surface deformations, our method also deforms the surface of the initial parts by moving vertex points with a smooth regularization. \\

-Free form approaches
-- These methods use the voxel grids of the volume enclosing the surface as control points and define a smooth deformation function interpolating weights from the control points to the mesh vertices.
--
-cage-based approaches
-- take the control points not from voxel grids but from a coarse scaffold mesh surrounding the input.
--
-vertex-based
-- In these methods, the objective function for the optimization is directly defined with the mesh vertex positions, which describe geometric properties that should be preserved, such as mesh Laplacian [58,41] or local rigidity [43,33,57].
--

 ![_config.yml]({{ site.baseurl }}/images/config.png)